APItools/router.lua/README.md

 `r:execute` returns either `nil` followed by an error message if no routes where found, or `true` and whatever the matched action returned.

-If you are defining lots of routes in one go, there is a more compact syntax to do so using a table.
+If you are defining lots of routes in one go, there is an extra-compact syntax to do so using a table.
 The following code is equivalent to the previous one:

 ``` lua